The Boulder Photo Center was the first Photography School in the Boulder-Denver area.

 For more than 25 years we offered Classes through The City of Boulder Parks & Recreation Department, as well as through

-The University of Colorado, and even occasionally a Darkroom Class for Naropa University and a few High Schools and Grade Schools in the area.
+The University of Colorado, and even, occasionally, a Film Darkroom Class for Naropa University and for a few High Schools and Grade Schools in the area.

-The photography world has certainly changed quite a bit in the last few years, and our courses are constantly being updated to reflect all the new options that are available today, but the essential basics still matter.
+The photography world has certainly changed quite a bit in the last few years, and our courses are constantly being updated to reflect all the new options that are available today, but the essential photo basics are still relevant, whether you do Film, Digital or Cell Phone Photography

 The Photo Center goal is to make the Art of Photography easier to do, for anybody, with any type of camera.